PocketRelay/Website/src/pages/guide/server/executable.md

 > Note you will either need to use a cracked account to login to the Dashboard or use an Admin account to assign a password to your Origin account

-In order to access the **Admin** functionality of the Dashboard to do thing like editing player data you will need to assign a **Super Admin** user to do this you must use the [Configuration Guide](/guide/config) to set the [Super Admin Email](/guide/config#super-admin-email) key to the email address of the account you want to give **Super Admin** access to.
+In order to access the **Admin** functionality of the Dashboard to do thing like editing player data you will need to assign a **Super Admin** user to do this you must use the [Configuration Guide](/guide/config) to set the [Super Admin](/guide/config/dashboard) property to the email of the account you want to give **Super Admin** access to.

 **Super Admins** have access to give **Admin** to other users but **Admins** cannot give or remove access.
 Your **Super Admin** account has elivated privilleges over all the other server accounts and has access to the server logs